colbylwilliams/Cognitive-Face-Xamarin/README.md

 - There's no unified API for or samples showing [FaceLists](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395250)
 - Performance and/or memory profiling has not been done, so buyer beware!

-If you'd like to addres any of the above, we're happy to review and merge any quality [pull requests](https://github.com/colbylwilliams/Cognitive-Face-Xamarin/pulls)!
+If you'd like to address any of the above, we're happy to review and merge any quality [pull requests](https://github.com/colbylwilliams/Cognitive-Face-Xamarin/pulls)!

 # Use